OData/v3ProtocolDocument/OData.markdown

 The metadata is always represented as a standard Entity.
 All MLE Entities have a certain set of common properties.
 They may have additional metadata properties.
 See <ref>MLE Metadata</ref> for details.

-Because a MLE has two parts, it has two URIs.
+Because a MLE has two parts, it has multiple URIs.
+These URIs are defined as follows:

+* **Entity URI**.
+The edit URI that may be used to modify the metadata part of the MLE.
+* **Edit URI**.
+The URI which may be used to modify the data part of the MLE.
+This URI is contained in the MLE metadata, if the data is modifyable.
+* **Source URI**.
+The URI which may be used to request the data part of the MLE.
+This URI is contained in the MLE metadata.

 The edit URI for the Entity represents the metadata Entity.
 This metadata entity is manipulated as per a normal Entity.

 A MLE MUST NOT exist with only one of data and metadata.
 Any time the server creates or destroys one part it MUST create or destroy the other part in the same request.
 This invariant MUST be maintained even when an error occurs while handling such a request.